 When a property owner is dissatisfied with the decision of the local board of assessment appeals, the appeal process can be continued at the state level by filing an appeal with the Kentucky Board of Tax Appeals (KBTA).
-An appeal to the KBTA must be submitted within 30 days from the date of the mailing of the ruling notice sent by the local board of assessment appeals.
+The appeal must be received by the KBTA within 30 days from the date of the mailing of the ruling notice sent by the local board of assessment appeals.